Gaussian polytopes: a cumulant-based approach: Introduction and main results

-\textit{for all} $p>{d-3\over 2d}$.
+\textit{for all} $p>{d-3\over 2d}$, again along all subsequences of the form $\la_k = a^k$, $a > 1$.
 While for $p\geq 1$ such a result is a consequence of a classical strong law, the situation for $p<1$ is not covered by such a result.
-We notice that for $p={d-3\over 2d}$ the denominator in the above expression equals $(\log \l)^{\frac{d-3}{4}}$, which is precisely the rescaling that is necessary in the central limit theorem for the volume of $K_\l$, see Corollary \ref{CLTEinleitung} below.
+We notice that for $p={d-3\over 2d}$ the denominator in the above expression equals $(\log \la_k)^{\frac{d-3}{4}}$, which is precisely the rescaling that is necessary in the central limit theorem for the volume of $K_\la$, see Corollary \ref{CLTEinleitung} below.
+Indeed, it holds that $\var[\vol(K_{\la_k})] \sim c (\log \la_k)^{\frac{d-3}{2}}$, as $k\rightarrow \infty$, where $c\in (0,\infty)$ is a constant just depending on $d$, see \cite{CalkaYukich}.
 This implies that our condition on $p$ is in fact optimal and covers the whole possible range of parameters $p$.
 In contrast to the volume functional and even in the case of an underlying binomial point process, a strong law of large numbers for the face numbers of Gaussian polytopes does not exist so far.
-In part (ii) of the next theorem we present the first such result, however, only along a certain family of subsequences.
-The difficulty behind is that, in contrast to the volume, the face numbers of $K_\l$ are not necessarily monotone functions of the intensity parameter $\l$, see Remark \ref{rem:SLLNMonotonicity} below for a more detailed discussion of this point.
-On the other hand, along such sequences, our condition on the parameter $p$ is again best possible.
+In part (ii) of the next theorem we present the first such result.
+Again, our condition on the parameter $p$ is best possible.